yianyue/wrn-angualr/README.md

 ####Explanation:

-Heroku runs the web.js file, which serves the files from the dist folder, which does not automatically update to reflect the changes in the app folder. `grunt build` rebuild the dist files from the app files.
+Heroku runs the web.js file, which serves the files from the dist folder.
+However, the dist folder does not automatically update to reflect the changes in the app folder. `grunt build` rebuild the dist files from the app files.

 ####To-do:

-Figure out how to auto-run grunt build when deploying. https://devcenter.heroku.com/articles/node-with-grunt#specify-your-grunt-task-in-a-postinstall-script
+Figure out how to auto-run grunt build when deploying.

+https://devcenter.heroku.com/articles/node-with-grunt#specify-your-grunt-task-in-a-postinstall-script